Dr Andrew Beaumont

 He received his doctorate in Modern History from Lincoln College, Oxford in 2008, researching British colonial administration prior to the American Revolution.
 Previously he received a BA and MA in American Studies, from the University of Wales, Swansea.

 His first monograph, Colonial America and the Earl of Halifax, 1748-1761, was published in November 2014 by Oxford University Press.
 It was shortlisted by the Royal Historical Society for the 2015 Gladstone Prize.
+He has also produced a biographical entry for the 2nd Earl of Halifax for the Oxford Bibliographies series.

 His interests also include the expansion of colonial privateering in the eighteenth century, and the foundation and development of the empire's quasi-autonomous bodies - in particular, the East India Company and various American charter corporations - and their complex trans-national interactions with the imperial centre in London.